-Although the meat of this article has been about the wetlands and upland area that line the hills; Bolsa Chica Ecological Reserve is also a past of the beach side which is the Bolsa Chica State Park.
-The sandy shores are very popular, complete with classic surfing, a dozen volleyball courts, a concession stand and basketball courts.
+Although the meat of this article has been about the wetlands and upland area that line the hills, Bolsa Chica Ecological Reserve is also a part of Bolsa Chica State Park.
+The sandy shores are very popular, complete with classic surfing, a dozen volleyball courts, a concession stand, and basketball courts.
 This area is a must stop on a sunny day.
 Here are some tips on visiting the beach:

 - Bolsa Chica Bike Path: (Across the street; Park in the lot behind Jack in the Box on Warner) This is a paved bike path that runs alongside the ocean from Bolsa Chica State Beach south to Huntington Beach.
 This path is a wonderful way to walk along the ocean or rollerblade, bike ride, and even skateboard.
 It truly is a classic Southern California experience.

 - You can camp easily at Bolsa Chica State Park.
 The campground is RV friendly complete with hookups and a dump station.
 Tent camping however is not allowed.
 Make sure you get your reservations early since it is on average a 6 months out availability.

 - Dogs are welcomed if leashed on the bike paths and campground area.
 However our furry friends are not allowed on the beach or trails.